tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据管理/日志管理/日志管理概述_intl_en.md

 > - The destination bucket and source bucket must reside in the same region.
 > - The destination bucket that stores logs can be the source bucket itself (not recommended).
 > - Currently, logs will be generated only when the bucket is accessed through XML APIs and XML API-based SDKs or tools, not via JSON APIs or JSON API-based SDKs or tools.
 > - Depending on customer needs and business development, COS may add new fields to the access logs.
-Please be sure to prepare for this when parsing the logs.
+Be sure to prepare for this when parsing the logs.
 >

-## Enabling Log Management
+## Enabling Logging
-### Using the Console
+### Using the console
 You can quickly enable logging in the console.
-For detailed directions, please see [Setting Logging](https://intl.cloud.tencent.com/document/product/436/17040).
+For detailed directions, see [Setting Logging](https://intl.cloud.tencent.com/document/product/436/17040).

 ### Using APIs
 To enable logging for a bucket using APIs, follow the steps below: